networkoptix/tools/vms_4.3.0_R2_open/windows/readme.md

 The built Client can connect to the corresponding MetaVMS Server 4.3.0 R2.

-Supported platforms: Windows x64, Linux x64.

-Building distribution packages (MSI for Windows, .deb for Linux) is not supported by this package.
+Building of the MSI distribution is not supported by this package.

 ### Contents

-conan/
+conan\
     Third-party pre-built and header-only packages, originally managed by conan, but included here to avoid using conan.

-packages/
+packages\
     Other third-party pre-built and header-only packages.

-nx/
+nx\
     Source code.

 ---------------------------------------------------------------------------------------------------